-Goal:
+Goal B:

-Ensure the provision of adequate and appropriate wastewater treatment, water supply, and stormwater utilities systems to protect the public health, welfare, and the natural environment in a cost effective manner.
+Ensure the provision of adequate and appropriate wastewater treatment, water supply, and stormwater utilities systems to protect the public health, safety, welfare, and the natural environment in a cost effective manner.

-- Policy 1: Ensure that moderate and higher density developments are adequately served by public water, sewer, storm drainage, and other utility systems in an economical and coordinated manner, as well as in a manner consist with the Mercer County Wastewater Management Plan. - Policy 2: Ensure that development proposed in septic service areas adhere to strict environmental performance standards and follow sound septic management techniques to assure high levels of water quality to ground and streams. - Policy 3: Continue to encourage clustering where appropriate as a design technique to help preserve open space, protect environmentally sensitive areas, and reduce infrastructure and maintenance costs.
-Encourage efficiencies in the design of new development that will minimize public service costs. - Policy 4: Utilize best management practices for: efficient conveyance of wastewater; efficient distribution of potable water; efficient and responsible collection and conveyance of stormwater runoff; and environmental protection. - Policy 5: Maintain master utility plans and ordinances, which will provide cost effective service for current and future Township needs. - Policy 6: Coordinate the construction and installation of improvements to ensure that utility services are in good condition and available when needed.
-Road projects should not proceed until underlying storm sewers, sanitary sewers, and other public utilities are investigated and repaired, as may be necessary. - Policy 7: Municipal policy has been, and continues to be, not to extend utilities.
-Developers or individual property owners must extend utilities at their own cost.
+- Policy 1: Ensure that moderate and higher density developments are adequately served by public water, sewer, storm drainage, and other utility systems in an economical and coordinated manner, as well as in a manner consistent with the Mercer County Wastewater Management Plan. - Policy 2: Ensure that development proposed in septic service areas adhere to strict environmental performance standards and follow sound septic management techniques to assure high levels of water quality to ground and streams. - Policy 3: Utilize best management practices for: efficient conveyance of wastewater; efficient distribution of potable water; efficient and responsible collection and conveyance of stormwater runoff; and environmental protection. - Policy 4: Coordinate the construction and installation of improvements to ensure that utility services are in good condition and available when needed.
+Road projects should not proceed until underlying storm sewers, sanitary sewers, and other public utilities are investigated and repaired, as may be necessary. - Policy 5: Coordinate utility services with other private and public agencies where beneficial. - Policy 6: Maintain the adequacy and safety of existing and proposed culverts and bridges, dams, and other drainage structures. - Policy 7: Maintain the integrity of stream channels for their natural functions, including drainage and ecological purposes.